 Diane is a Certified Professional Coach with credentials from the Institute for Professional Excellence in Coaching (iPEC) which is an International Coaching Federation (ICF) accredited program.
-She is certified in in Conversational Intelligence (C-IQ) and Hogan Assessments, and is an Energy Leadership Index – Master Practitioner (ELI-MP).
+She is certified in in Conversational Intelligence (C-IQ), Hogan Assessments, Leadership Versatility Index (LVI), and is an Energy Leadership Index – Master Practitioner (ELI-MP).
 She is also a member of the invitation-only Forbes Coaches Council and the ICF.
-She regularly participates in Executive Coaching conferences and workshops conducted by leaders in the field.

 In 2016, Diane served as the NYC Regional Network Director for Women in Technology International (WITI).
 For many years, she mentored Africa’s future via videoconference with Infinite Family, an organization that matches mentors around the world to children in South Africa who have lost one or both parents to AIDS.
 She is currently on the online advisory board for Reading Partners (NYC) and currently volunteers for TechGirlz.